 The whole roasted beans then have to be ‘cracked’.
 A cracking machine breaks up the whole bean into smaller pieces (cocoa nibs), simultaneously tearing off the thin outer-shell.

-Conner, and many other pioneer chocolate makers, initially used a Champion Juicer for cracking beans.
-Mayhawk have now moved on from this, but Conner recommends it to anyone starting out in chocolate-making.
+Conner, and many of the pioneer chocolate makers, initially used a Champion Juicer for cracking beans.
+Mayhawk have now moved on from this, but Conner recommends it to anyone starting out in chocolate making.

 Winnowing is the next step in the process.
 It separates the shattered bits of cocoa bean – the nibs – from the wispy outer-husks.
 At Mayhawk, the unwanted husks are then ploughed into the fields as a natural fertilizer.

-Next, the clean, separated, cocoa nibs must be ground down to below 40 microns.
-This will eventual result in chocolate that’s smooth on the tongue.
-Grinding is also the second stage during which fragile and volatile acids that give off-flavours to chocolate can be removed.
+Next, the clean, separated, cocoa nibs must be ground down to a size of below 40 microns.
+This will eventually result in chocolate that’s smooth on the tongue.
+Grinding is also the second stage during which fragile and volatile acids that give ‘off-flavours’ to chocolate can be removed.

 Mayhawk regard conching/refining as an essential step in fine chocolate production.
 When done properly, heated cocoa liquor is moved around, while hot air is moved over it.
 That removes the last of the chocolate’s unpleasant-tasting volatile acidic compounds, and refines its consistency.